 Many classical piano teachers forbid playing by ear, tapping one’s foot or moving rhythmically, improvising or composing one’s own music.
 That is the way I’d been trained for nine years on the piano.
 I did all these things naturally starting at age 8 when my family bought a piano.
 But was made to un-learn them.

 It’s still a common belief that one either has the inborn ability to play by ear, or they don’t.
 If they don’t, there is no way the person will ever be able to play by ear, goes the myth.
 It’s also believed by some piano teachers that learned by ear will impede learning to read music.
 My experience: I relearned to play by ear starting about age 33, on the mandolin.
 The experience and skill at both ear playing and reading of several hundred of my piano students is another proof.
 I showed them how to play by ear and they learned fast.
 Learning to read music came almost naturally to the students who played by ear first.
 Many Old Time Music players I know, who started reading as classical players, show that playing by ear can be learned at any age.

 In about 1973, I went to an organizational meeting potluck of a local Old Time Fiddlers Association.
 I made devilled eggs, and considered this dish to be a rather pedestrian offering.
 I was afraid to play the mandolin in front of people, so I left it in the trunk of the car.
 (Never a good idea, but I didn’t know that then, and nothing bad happened to it.)
 I ported my egg dish to the potluck table, where I was greeted by a bubbly young woman.

 “Hi!
 I’m Joanie!” she exclaimed as she put out her hand.
 I shook hands as she said, “Oh!
 Devilled eggs!
 Everybody loves devilled eggs.
-Do you plan an instrument?”
+Do you play an instrument?”